 Although the popularity of this sport has gradually decreased around the world, hockey is still considered the national sport of Pakistan.
 It is, in fact, one of the most played sports in the country.

-Mango is among the popular fruits of Pakistan and also regarded as the national fruit of Pakistan.
-The reason why Mango is the national fruit of Pakistan as its cultivation thrives in Pakistan, primarily across the Punjab and Sindh provinces.
+Mango is among the popular fruits of Pakistan and is also regarded as the national fruit of Pakistan.
+The reason why Mango is the national fruit of Pakistan is that its cultivation thrives in Pakistan, primarily across the Punjab and Sindh provinces.
 The prominent cities known for mango production are

 Moreover, Pakistan’s mangoes are renowned for their variety and sweet taste across the world.
 It is even one of its major exports.